Body Worn Cameras

 I would rather know what the status of speed cameras is.
 That is a much more concerning issue than body cameras.
 The speeding problem is out of control in Brant.
 When will speed cameras get install - they are needed everywhere.

-John Smythe asked 7 months ago
+John Smythe asked about 1 year ago

 Thank you for engaging with us.
 As your question is not related to Body Worn Cameras, please feel free to contact me at greg.bergeron@brant.ca or at 519-449-2451.
 I will he happy to share information on the status of Automated Speed Enforcement.